Arithmetic Deformation of Line Bundles: Proofs of Theorems

 Suppose now we take $V$ to be $\sH^2_s$ and $F^\bullet$ to be the filtration on $\sH^2_s$, which is obtained by restricting that on $\sH_s$.
 Since the orthogonal complement $\sH^0$ of $\sH^2$ in $\sH$ lies completely in $\Fil^1 \sH$, $\Fil^2 \sH^2 = \Fil^2 \sH$ and $\sH^2 / \Fil^1 \sH^2 = \sH / \Fil^1 \sH$.
 Moreover, as $\sH^0 = \NS(\sX_\eta) \tensor_\IZ \sO_\sS$ is generated by horizontal global sections, one easily checks that the map (\ref{grifftransversedecomp}) factors through

-where the right hand side above is naturally viewed as a submodule of the right hand side of (\ref{grifftransversedecomp}).
+where the codomain of the above is naturally viewed as a submodule of the codomain of (\ref{grifftransversedecomp}).
 The chosen basis $b^\bullet$ of $\sH^2_s$ gives us an identification $\sF \stackrel{b^\bullet}{\simeq} \che{L}_k$, and there is a commutative diagram